 American Academy of Ophthalmology Retina/Vitreous Panel (2015).
 Age-related macular degeneration.
 Preferred Practice Pattern Guidelines.
 San Francisco: American Academy of Ophthalmology. http://www.aao.org/preferred-practice-pattern/age-related-macular-degeneration-ppp-2015.
 Accessed April 30, 2015.
 Christen WG, et al. (2012).
 Vitamins E and C and medical record-confirmed age-related macular degeneration in a randomized trial of male physicians.
 Ophthalmology, 119(8): 1642-1649.

 Drugs for some common eye disorders (2012).
 Treatment Guidelines From The Medical Letter, 10(123): 79-86.

-ByHealthwise Staff Primary Medical Reviewer Kathleen Romito, MD - Family Medicine Adam Husney, MD - Family Medicine Specialist Medical Reviewer Christopher J. Rudnisky, MD, MPH, FRCSC - Ophthalmology
+ByHealthwise Staff Primary Medical Reviewer Kathleen Romito, MD - Family Medicine Adam Husney, MD - Family Medicine Specialist Medical Reviewer Christopher Joseph Rudnisky, MD, MPH, FRCSC - Ophthalmology

 Current as of:

 December 3, 2017